 In particular, the PRC real estate industry is subject to extensive governmental regulation and is susceptible to policy changes.
-The PRC government exerts considerable direct and indirect influence on the development of the PRC real estate sector by imposing industry policies and other economic measures.
-Specifically, in the last few years, the PRC government at the national and local levels has adopted numerous policies to slow price increases in the real estate market and to curb speculative purchases by requiring more stringent implementation of housing price control measures.
-Such measures may depress the real estate market, dissuade potential purchasers from making purchases, reduce transaction volume, cause a decline in selling prices, and prevent developers from raising the capital they need and increase developers' costs to start new projects.
+The PRC government exerts considerable direct and indirect influence on the development of the PRC real estate sector by imposing industry policies and other economic measures, which, among other things, control foreign exchange, taxation, foreign investment and the supply of land for property development.
+Through these policies and measures, the PRC government may raise the benchmark interest rates of commercial banks, place additional limitations on the ability of commercial banks to make loans to property developers and property purchasers, impose additional taxes and levies on property sales, impose foreign exchange restriction on cross-border investment and financing related activities and restrict foreign investment in the PRC property sector and restrict or reduce the supply of land for property development.
+In the event that we breach any applicable laws, rules, regulations or restrictions, we may be subject to fines or penalties, which may have a material adverse effect on our business, results of operations and financial condition.
 In addition, we cannot assure you that the PRC government will not adopt new measures in the future that may result in lower growth rates in the real estate industry.
-Frequent changes in government policies may also create uncertainty that could discourage investment in real estate
+Frequent changes in government policies may also create uncertainty that could discourage investment in real estate.

 In addition, the AMAC released the Rules on the Management of Private Asset Management Plan Filing by Securities and Futures Institutions No. 4, or the No. 4 Filing Rules, on February 13, 2017 to regulate investments in real estate by securities and futures institutions.
 According to the No. 4 Filing Rules, the AMAC will not accept the filing application of private asset management plans or private funds investing into ordinary residential properties in popular cities, including Beijing, Shanghai, Guangzhou, Shenzhen, Xiamen, Hefei, Nanjing, Suzhou, Wuxi, Hangzhou, Tianjin, Fuzhou, Wuhan, Zhengzhou, Jinan and Chengdu, by way of debt investment and other specific ways of investment which are identified in the No. 4 Filing Rules.
 To comply with the No. 4 Filing Rules, we have adjusted our investment strategies.
-Furthermore, according to the Notice for Private Fund Registration ("Private Fund Registration New Notice") issued by AMAC on December 23, 2019, AMAC will not accept the filing application of privately raised funds engaging in regular and commercial lending activities in form of entrustment loans, trust loans or other means.
+Furthermore, according to the Notice for Private Fund Registration ("Private Fund Registration New Notice") activities in form of entrustment loans, trust loans or other means.
 Accordingly, we have strategically distributed real estate products with debt investment nature from provincial- and municipal-level financial assets exchanges approved by respective local governments.
 Although the local financial assets exchanges with which we currently collaborate do not impose restrictions on underlying investment of the products we source and distribute, we cannot guarantee that they would not implement tightened regulatory requirements in line with the strict national financial supervision system in the future.
 In addition, we cannot assure you that the PRC government would not promulgate other laws and policies that may affect our business.